Shreyan1590/QuizzyNet/README.md

 ## Support

-For support, please contact the development team or create an issue in the repository.
+For support, please contact the SIMATS development team or create an issue in the repository.

+## About SIMATS

+SIMATS (Saveetha Institute of Medical and Technical Sciences) is a leading educational institution committed to providing quality education through innovative technology solutions like QuizzyNet.